 Fashion and print designer Martin Bergström’s imaginative creation, Arty Farty, has found its way to Nationalmuseum.
-Now on display in the Design Depot on the entrance floor.
+Between August 13, 2019 and January 19, 2020 it was on display in the Design Depot in the museum.

 The Arty Farty dress consists of a 15 meters long piece of voile, into which a collar and sleeves have been sewn.
 The construction is inspired by medieval ways to cut clothes and the whole piece of fabric has been used without any waste.
 The dress is accompanied by a pair of boots and a hat.
 The latter created in cooperation with Tim Mårtenson.